[Editor’s note: this article was initially published in August 2018 and updated in August 2020]

 The reality is that 90% of startups fail, 10% of which during the very 1st year and 70% during years 2 to 5, according to Failory’s 2020 Report.
 Indirectly, this statistic emphasises how utterly bonkers one must be to still go ahead and found a startup against all these chilling odds.

-Pursuing the dream to turn an idea into a full-blown business is paved with unexpected events.
-In most cases, early-stage warning signs of startup failure are almost invisible.
-How do you survive?
-Believe it or not, it’s not really a matter of surviving, but a matter of failing healthily.
+Pursuing the dream to turn an idea into a prosperous business is paved with unexpected events.
+In most cases, early-stage warning signs of startup failure are almost invisible, especially for those inside the whirlwind called “building a startup”.

-Understanding your customer is an in-depth process that many founders choose to ignore, or worse, can’t find a way to structure properly.
-Failure usually emerges because you live in an adrenaline-fueled, hyped-up, fast-pace startup world where time is never enough.
-Not knowing how your customers are but realizing you don’t know them is a clear sign of early-stage startup failure.
-Before moving forward with your MVP, you should answer yourself the following questions:
+Understanding customers is an in-depth process that many founders skip - knowingly or not - or simply can’t find a way to structure properly.
+Failure usually emerges because you live in an adrenaline-fuelled, hyped-up, fast-pace startup world where time is never enough.
+Realising you don’t know your market is a clear sign of early-stage startup failure.
+Before moving forward with your MVP, you should answer the following questions:

 - What problems are my customers facing?

 - Do they have any fears about trying out my product?What might these fears be?

 Poor communication with customers, not listening to them, ignoring their feedback and criticism are signs you need to change your strategy.
 It doesn’t matter that you think your product or service is amazing if they think otherwise.